loganfsmyth/imap-js/README.md

 by taking the complex tokenizing step out of javascript and moving it to C, while keeping the object generation and general client libraries in Javascript for simplicity.

+# Unsupported

+There are [other modules](https://github.com/mscdex/node-imap) that support IMAP that have active maintainers.
+This module is here for those interested in IMAP and ended up mostly being a nice test for me and it was a great way to learn IMAP, but I would not recommend it for production use.

 # API

 ## ImapClient